ssbc/go-ssb/README.md

 ## Anatomy

-After boxing, a complete box2 message look like this:
+After boxing, a complete box2 message looks like this:

 ```
  +---------------------------------------+